 Introduction to the operation and capabilities of microcomputers in agriculture applications.
 Simple programming, data analysis, graphical display, spreadsheets and word processing are included.
 Prerequisite: RDG094.
-Meets the Computer Competency requirement for CAC degrees.
+Consult an academic advisor as to how this course meets CAC's Computer Competency degree requirement.